sjelms/bibtex-to-markdown/publisher/Journal of engineering education.md

 ---
-name: Journal of engineering education
+name: Journal of Engineering Education
 aliases:
 see also:
 tags: